solo-io/workshops/istio-day2/1-deploy-istio/04a-bonus.md

 ## Bonus: Create custom Ingress Gateways in a user namespace

-In the previous steps, we created the out-of-the-box ingress gateway in the `istio-system` namespace.
+In the previous steps, we created the out-of-the-box ingress gateway in the `istio-ingress` namespace.
 In this section, we'll create a custom ingress gateway named `my-user-gateway` in the `istioinaction` namespace.
 When deployed like this, the user can completely own all resources including secrets/certificates for the domains they wish to expose on this gateway.

 Let's take a look at how we can define our custom gateway: